Drakonkinst/DrakonsDatapacks/utils/README.md

 ## Build Script

 `build.py [buildTarget] [outPath]` populates the `outPath` directory (defaulting the `out` folder in the root of the repository) with zipped datapack files based on the given `buildTarget`.
 The build target determines the **goal** or **target audience** of the current build, which can change which datapacks we want to compile.
 This gives us a mechanism to control which datapacks are compiled, while keeping all datapacks in this repository.
+(The `dc_template` datapack is never compiled.)

 The available build targets are: